Convention Relating to the Status of Stateless Persons: Surrounding events

 The Convention relating to the Status of Refugees was promulgated on 28 July 1951.
-Despite an original intention, it did not include any content about the status of stateless persons and there was no protocol regarding measures to effect the reduction of statelessness.
+Despite an original intention, it did not include any content about the status of stateless persons and there was no protocol regarding measures to reduce statelessness.

 On 26 April 1954, ECOSOC adopted a Resolution to convene a Conference of Plenipotentiaries to "regulate and improve the status of stateless persons by an international agreement".

 The ensuing Conference adopted the Convention on 28 September 1954.

 The Convention entered into force on 6 June 1960.